josegl/npfic/README.md

 the given array `a`.

 ### rSubSeq :: (Promise fn -> Array a, Integer n) -> Promise p
 `rSubSeq` is a function that takes three arguments: the first one is a function `fn` which must return a Promise and will be applied to all the items of the array `a`, which is the second argument.
-The third argument is a positive Integer `n` which is the chunk size that you want to resolve in parallell.
+The third argument is a positive Integer `n` which is the chunk size that you want to resolve in parallel.
 So `rSubSeq` will split the `a` array in a new array of arrays of `n` length and will execute `rAll` to each subarray.

 This function will return a Promise p which will resolve an array of the same length of